demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 ## Change Ticket's Status Using Transitions or Statuses

-1. Make sure you're using the 'Jira Incident Layout' for displaying the incident which status you want to change.
+1. Make sure you're using the 'JiraV3 Incident Layout' for displaying the incident which status you want to change.
  The reason this is required is that this layout is structured in a way that the **script-JiraChangeTransition**, **script-JiraListTransition**, **JiraListStatus**, and **JiraChangeStatus** scripts can work, which is crucial when you want to change the status of the issue.
 2. In order to change an incident status, open the incident you would like to update.
 3. Under **Incident Info** search for the `Jira Transitions`, or `Jira Status` field.